Engineering worker - common causes of asthma

 See COSHH Essentials - engineering for detailed advice on control.

 - Minimise mist generation in machining and in washing components.

 - Check water-mix fluids for microbial contamination - use dip slides.

 - You need regular health surveillance.

 Reduce disease - reduce exposure to metalworking fluid mists

 Minimise mist by enclosing the machine head as much as possible.
 Provide low misting fluids delivered to the cutting tool at the right rate.
 Provide mist extraction on enclosed machines.

-You can find more guidance and information for engineers on the Asthma publications pages.
+You can find more guidance and information for engineers on the Asthma publications (engineering) pages.